 3. PTH Holes Without Solder Mask Openings

-Several 3.1 mm PTH holes had no solder mask openings on top and bottom layers.
-This configuration risks solder mask ink flowing onto the annular rings and into the holes, affecting component insertion and soldering reliability.
+Several large 3.1 mm PTH holes had no solder mask openings defined on either the top or bottom layers.
+This is a common but critical oversight in through-hole designs.
+During CAM review, our engineer noticed that without defined openings, solder mask ink could flow onto the annular rings and into the holes during the application process.

 Figure 3: 3.1 mm PTH holes had no solder mask openings on top and bottom layers